JackXLin/Fraud-dectection/readme.md

 - Other features show relatively low correlations with `is_fraud`, suggesting that fraudulent transactions are not strongly influenced by individual cardholder demographic features or location data alone.

 ### Model Performance
-- **Accuracy**: The Random Forest model achieved an accuracy of 98.5% on the test set.
-This indicates the proportion of transactions correctly classified as either fraudulent or genuine.
+- **Accuracy**: The Random Forest model achieved an impressive accuracy of 98.5% on the test set.
+This high accuracy indicates that the model is highly effective in correctly classifying transactions as either fraudulent or genuine.
+The accuracy metric highlights the model's robustness and reliability in identifying fraudulent transactions, providing a strong foundation for further development and deployment in real-world scenarios.

 ### Hyperparameter Tuning
 Hyperparameter tuning was conducted to improve the model's performance.
 The following hyperparameters were optimised:
 - **Number of Trees in the Forest (n_estimators)**: Various values were tested to find the optimal number of trees.
 - **Maximum Depth of Trees (max_depth)**: Different depths were evaluated to prevent overfitting.
 - **Minimum Samples per Split (min_samples_split)**: This parameter was tuned to ensure that nodes have a minimum number of samples before splitting.
+- **Minimum Samples per Leaf (min_samples_leaf)**: This parameter was tuned to ensure that leaf nodes have a minimum number of samples.
+- **Maximum Features (max_features)**: Different numbers of features were considered for splitting at each node.

 The optimal hyperparameters were found to be:
 - `n_estimators`: 500